Sensex 27371.84 245.27 0.9%

 The measures undertaken to conserve energy have resulted in an annual savings of Rs16.32 lakhs.
 The proposed measures are estimated to result in an annual savings of morethan Rs 60 lakhs. d.
 Total Energy consumption and energy consumption per unit ofproduction.

 1. Specific areas in which R&D is carried out by the company

-Support product development with the required theoretical and virtual simulationcapability to meet the customer requirements, enhance the in-house competency.
+Enhancing the In-house competency with the required theoretical and virtualsimulation capability to meet the customer requirements.

-Reducing the import content in the product, cost reduction through valueengineering efforts.
+Reducing the import content in the product and cost reduction through valueengineering efforts.